Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Is health insurance available to students?

 Health services are available to students through the Student Health Services center on campus.
-Health coverage is also available to graduate and general students, including dental, vision, and health plans, as well as dental coverage for students who do not have private dental coverage.
-More information on coverage options and summary guides can be found on the Student section and the Benefits homepage.
+Health coverage is also available to all eligible students, including Medical, Dental, and Vision annually.
+More information on coverage options and summary guides can be found on the Student section.

 How do I change my benefits?
 What qualifies as a life event?